softworkz/embyuserwiki/Strm-files.md

 ```

 Strm files can be used for any kind of video, such as movies, episodes, music videos, home videos, etc.

+The naming convention of the .strm file name should follow the convention used for videos of the associated content type (movies, episodes, etc).